Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 - If your account has access to multiple tenants you may need to modify the command to **`az login --tenant <tenant id>`** where **`<tenant id>`** is the guid for the target tenant.
 - After logging in, select the **target subscription** from the list of subscriptions that you have access to.
-- Change directory to the directory where your completed terraform root module files reside.
+- Change the path to the directory where your completed terraform solution files reside.

   {{< hint >}} Some modules depend on the AzureRM 4.0 provider which mandates that a subscription id is configured for the provider.
 If you receive an error indicating that **`subscription_id is a required provider property`** then you will need to set a subscription id value for the provider.
 For unix based systems (linux or mac) you can configure this by running **`export ARM_SUBSCRIPTION_ID=<your subscription guid>`**.
 On Microsoft Windows, you can perform the same operation by running **`set ARM_SUBSCRIPTION_ID="<your subscription guid>"`** from the Windows command prompt or by running **`$env:ARM_SUBSCRIPTION_ID="<your subscription guid>"`** from a powershell prompt.
 Replace **"<your subscription id">** with your Azure subscription's unique id value in each command.  {{< /hint >}}